-Growing A Living Resistance To Trump’s Anti-Climate Policies | Fast Company
+Growing A Living Resistance To Trump’s Anti-Climate Policies

 “We’re working with the nonprofit Trees for Canterbury, which specializes in planting native trees throughout the Canterbury region of New Zealand and the South Island, as well as the local city council,” says Taylor.

 “Port Hills is in a pretty bad way at the moment.
-It’s just recovering from the fire, obviously, so to ensure that the trees will grow strong and healthy, and to regenerate the wildlife that’s been lost there, we’ll have to wait to plant till later this year.”
+It’s just recovering from the fire, obviously, so to ensure that the trees will grow strong and healthy, and to regenerate the wildlife that’s been lost there, we’ll have to wait to plant till later this year,” he adds.

-Any individuals or companies interested in helping to grow the resistance in their neck of the woods can register to pledge trees at TrumpForest.com.

 “We have no intention of making any money from this, or handling money in any way whatsoever,” says Taylor.
 “If you do make a pledge, we’ll link you to reputable local or international tree-planting [organizations].
 You will make the donation directly to them.”